 DBS final year and postgraduate students who are conducting research for their dissertation can request access to specific materials (books or journal articles) that cannot be found in DBS Library.
-Due to the range of library resources at DBS, requests for ILLs and visits to other libraries are minimal.
+Due to the range of library resources at DBS, requests for ILLs are minimal.
 Students and faculty are welcome however to avail of the service if required.

 There is a nominal fee of €8.00 per interlibrary loan application that will be charged on your Library account when your application is received by Library staff.